yorikvanhavre/FreeCAD-manual/working_with_freecad/preparing_models_for_3d_printing.md

 ### Exporting to external slicers

 This is the technique most commonly used for 3D printing.
-The 3D object is exported to another program (the slicer) which will generate the G-code from the object, by slicing it into thin layers (hence the name), which will reproduce the movements that he 3D printer will do.
+The 3D object is exported to another program (the slicer) which will generate the G-code from the object, by slicing it into thin layers (hence the name), which will reproduce the movements that the 3D printer will do.
 Since many of those printers are home-built, there are often small differences from one to the other.
 These programs usually offer advanced configuration possibilities that allow to tailor the output exactly for the particularities of your 3D printer.

-Actual 3D printing, however, is a too vast subject for this material.
+Actual 3D printing, however, is a too vast subject for this manual.
 But we will see how to export and use these slicers to check that the output is correct.

 #### Converting objects to meshes